-Net cash provided by financing activities was \$5.4 million for the year ended December 31, 2013 compared to \$22.5 million during the year ended December 31, 2012.
-During the year ended December 31, 2013, we sold \$8.8 million in convertible promissory notes, repaid indebtedness under the Lighthouse Loan Agreement in the amount of \$3.1 million and paid \$0.4 million of debt issuance cost related to the convertible note issuance and this offering.
-In the year ended December 31, 2012, we sold preferred stock for net proceeds of \$12.9 million, borrowed \$10.0 million under the Lighthouse Loan Agreement and repaid indebtedness under the Lighthouse Loan Agreement in the amount of \$0.4 million.
+Net cash provided by financing activities was \$22.5 million during the year ended December 31, 2012 compared to \$5.4 million during the year ended December 31, 2013.
+During the year ended December 31, 2013, we sold \$8.8 million in convertible promissory notes and repaid indebtedness under the loan agreement with Lighthouse Capital in the amount of \$3.1 million and we paid \$0.4 million of debt issuance cost related to the convertible note issuance and this offering.
+In the year ended December 31, 2012, we sold preferred stock for net proceeds of \$12.9 million, borrowed \$10.0 million under our loan agreement with Lighthouse Capital and repaid indebtedness under the loan agreement in the amount of \$0.4 million.